cfw-guide/ios.cfw.guide/docs/en_US/guides/sideloading-apps.md

 ::: danger

-If you are using iOS 16, you will need to take extra steps beforehand to open sideloaded apps:
+If you are using iOS 16 or newer, you will need to take extra steps beforehand to open sideloaded apps:

 1. Open Settings
 2. Go to Privacy & Security and find the `Developer Mode` entry